sergei-durkin/gobjdump.nvim/README.md

 ## Features

-- Compile Go projects with custom compilation flags
-- Generate disassembled output using `go tool objdump`
 - Display results in a separate editor window
 - Automatic cursor position synchronization between source code and disassembly
-- Find the current function in the disassembled code

 ## Installation